340) ASK FOR CONSENT FOR ANAEMIA TEST FROM PARENT/OTHER ADULT IDENTIFIED IN 307 AS RESPONSBILE FOR NEVER MARRIED WOMEN AGE 15-17.

 Warning: these figures indicate the number of cases found in the data file.
 They cannot be interpreted as summary statistics of the population of interest.

-For female household members, HWFHEMOCONSENT (HA52) indicates whether permission was granted for their blood to be drawn and tested for hemoglobin level (as an indicator of anemia) or, if not, why not.
+BIOFHEMOCONSENT (V452C) indicates whether permission was granted for the respondent's blood to be drawn and tested for hemoglobin level (as an indicator of anemia) or, if not, why not.
 Interviewers read a statement about hemoglobin testing and requested permission to draw and test the individual's blood for hemoglobin level.